Kaljurand/K6nele/about.md

 ---

 Kõnele is an Android app that offers speech-to-text services to other apps.
-Many apps have a text area or a text field (e.g. a search bar) that can be edited using the keyboard.
-Kõnele provides a __speech keyboard__, which allows speech to be converted to text.
+Many apps contain a text area or a text field (e.g. a search bar) that can be edited using the keyboard.
+Kõnele provides a __speech keyboard__, which allows text to be created via speaking.
 Many apps (e.g. intelligent assistants, keyboard apps, navigation apps) also contain a microphone button that is linked to either the __standard Android speech recognition activity__ or the __standard Android speech recognition service__.